Naturalistic Driving Study (Data Analysis)

 To analyze the collected naturalistic driving data from the Onboard Monitoring System (OBMS) Field Operational Test (FOT) in order to identify safety-critical events (SCEs) and determine factors related to the occurrence of SCEs.

 The OBMS FOT collected continuous naturalistic driving data for over 200 trucks and buses.
 This project will analyze the continuous naturalistic driving dataset from the OBMS FOT.

-The study will determine whether driving hour is related to increased crash risk and assess fatigue and distraction as it relates to crash risk.
-The study will also analyze the data to answer questions regarding risk of SCEs including:
+This study will determine whether driving hour is related to increased crash risk and assess fatigue and distraction as it relates to crash risk.
+The study will also analyze the data to answer questions regarding risk of SCEs, including:

-A report that identifies factors related to SCEs using naturalistic driving data; the report will address driving hours, fatigue, and distraction.
+A report that identifies factors related to SCEs using naturalistic driving data to address fatigue and distraction.